SM U9 (Seiner Majestät U-Boot) was a petroleum-electric submarine of the German Imperial Navy of WW1.

 The first edition of the kit therefore contains a 100-page soft cover book with a lot of background information and pictures of the U-9, its missions, the U-boat war in World War I in general, and the creation of the kit.

-This book is included with all kits of the first edition!
-Anyone who is only interested in the story, but not in the kit, can also purchase the book individually.
+This book is only included with all kits of the first edition!

 We are happy to share eight pages of the book with you in advance.